d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 net(x)
 ```

 We can see that `F` turns into a Symbol.
-Moreover, even though the input data is still an ndarray, the same input and intermediate output will all be converted to Symbol type in the `hybrid_forward` function.
+Moreover, even though the input data is still an `ndarray`, the same input and intermediate output will all be converted to Symbol type in the `hybrid_forward` function.

 Now, we repeat the forward computation.